eccentricdevotion/TARDIS/siege-mode.md

 ## The Siege Cube

 The Siege Cube replaces the Police Box when Siege mode is engaged.
 The Time Lord and any companions of the TARDIS can mine the Siege Cube and carry it around with them in their inventory.
-While as an _item_, the Siege Cube is indestructable.
+While as an _item_, the Siege Cube is indestructible.

 If the player drops the Siege Cube on the ground, and there is sufficient room for a Police Box to materialise, the Siege Cube will turn back into a block again.